 If the Royalty is issued, Paramount has the option to buy back 50% of the Royalty by paying either \$11.25 million on the second (2nd) anniversary of the Royalty or \$12.375 million on the third (3rd) anniversary.
 The Company's obligations under the Debenture are secured by a pledge of the assets of the Company and its subsidiaries, including without limitation by deeds of trust with respect to the Grassy Mountain project and the Company's Nevada property, Sleeper.
 The Company is required to maintain a positive cash balance at all times and shall maintain a positive adjusted working capital amount at the end of each fiscal quarter commencing with the fiscal quarter March 31, 2024.
+At March 31, 2024, Paramount was in compliance with these loan covenants.

 The Company has accounted for the Royalty Conversion Option and related Buyback Provision as an embedded derivative in accordance with ASC 815 and recorded the derivative as a separate liability at fair value.
-The fair value of the derivative was \$2,760,378 at issuance and at December 31, 2023 (Note 3).
+The fair value of the derivative was \$3,038,934 at March 31, 2024 and \$2,760,378 at issuance December 31, 2023 and at December 31, 2023 issuance December 27, 2023 (Note 3).

-At issuance and at December 31, 2023, the Debenture consisted of the following:
+At issuance March 31, 2024 and at December 31, 2023, the Debenture consisted of the following: